 Refunds of Contributions.
-Town employees who have terminated service as a contributing member of LGERS, may file an application for a refund of their contributions.
-By State law, refunds to members with at least five years of service include 4% interest.
+Members who have terminated service as contributing members may file an application for a refund of their contributions.
+By State law, refunds to members include interest (currently 4%, per year), regardless of the number of years of retirement service credit or of the reason for separation from service.
 State law requires a 60 day waiting period after service termination before the refund may be paid.
-The acceptance of a refund payment cancels the individual's right to employer contributions or any other benefit provided by LGERS.
+The acceptance of a refund payment cancels the individual's right to any other retirement or survivor benefit provided by LGERS.